-Despite litigating with Klein & Wilson‘s client, BioGentec contended it was entitled to arbitration under the terms of the lease.
-Klein & Wilson convinced the court the request for arbitration was untimely, and the writ petition was denied.
+Despite litigating with Klein & Wilson‘s client, defendant contended it was entitled to arbitration under the terms of the lease.
+Klein & Wilson convinced the trial court the request for arbitration was untimely, and the appellete court denied defendant’s writ petition.

 Gutierrez v.
 Gutierrez